DestructHub/ProjectEuler/README.md

 ## Test

-You can now test the algoritms just using our Docker image hosted on `destructhub/project_euler` just calling:
+You can now test the algoritms just using on our Docker image hosted on `destructhub/project_euler` just calling: `docker-compose run async` or `docker-compose run sync`.
+Assuming of course that you have a `docker` installation with `docker-compose`.
-`docker-compose up`.
 On the end of execution, will be print a tabular-like structure with information about problem, language, time execution and if the answer is correct.

+The asynchronous build is written in Elixir, the synchronous version is written in Python.
+You can look on both systems at `stats.exs` and `stats.py`.

 ## Status